prytula-pawel/QA_Testing_Principles/qa_testing_principles.md

 ## CI/CD machinery
 - CI/CD machine shall cover different level of test including final integration or E2E
-- the CI machine shall be build from scratch gradually, starting with basic smoke test
+- the CI machine (for testing) shall be build from scratch gradually, starting with basic smoke test
-- It does not have to be automatically triggered with every build from the start  - if test are not stable enough let them run on time basic (some slot to run during the day)
+- It does not have to be automatically triggered with every build from the start  - if test are not stable/mature enough let them run on time-interval basics (some fixed time-slots to run during the day), then gradually transform to be build-triggered
-- Improve CI loop test with some feedback (from bug triage, from customer etc)
+- Improve CI loop test with feedback from bug triage, from customer, etc.
-- CD without well developer, comprehensive test at many levels does not make sense and can cause more troubles then benefits (frequent rollback due to blocker bugs etc)
+- CD without well-developed, comprehensive test at many levels does not make sense and can cause more troubles then benefits (frequent rollback due to blocker bugs etc.)

 ## Testing Strategy
 (smoke, regression, feature, exploratory - schedule, duration, etc)